 Children in Kabubbu appreciate the value of the education now on offer.
 Across the country only 14% of students complete their education.
 In Kabubbu that figure is 89%.

-Many of the children who are succeeding have sponsors who write regularly to encourage them and share their own family news.
+Many of the children who are succeeding have partners who write regularly to encourage them and share their own family news.
 Children take public exams at the end of Years S4 and S6.
 These are equivalent to GCSE and A-level in England.
-Many of the best students have sponsors who have been to visit them.
-(Sponsor a Child)
+Many of the best students have partners who have been to visit them.
+(Child Partnership)

 A Mission to Succeed: